Trump says attorney general should stop Mueller probe 'right now'

-WASHINGTON (Reuters) - U.S. President Donald Trump on Wednesday called on Attorney General Jeff Sessions to end a federal criminal probe into Russian meddling in the 2016 presidential election and whether there was any cooperation by his campaign with Moscow.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Wednesday called on Attorney General Jeff Sessions to end a federal investigation into Russian interference in the 2016 presidential election and whether there was any cooperation by his campaign with Moscow.

+The Republican president, who has long complained about the criminal probe into his White House victory, said the idea that his campaign worked with Moscow was a “TOTAL HOAX” in a series of tweets aimed at undermining the integrity of Special Counsel Robert Mueller’s investigation.

-After a pair of tweets attacking the probe by Special Counsel Robert Mueller, Trump wrote: “This is a terrible situation and Attorney General Jeff Sessions should stop this Rigged Witch Hunt right now, before it continues to stain our country any further.
+In what appeared to be his most direct call for shutting down the probe, Trump wrote on Twitter: “This is a terrible situation and Attorney General Jeff Sessions should stop this Rigged Witch Hunt right now, before it continues to stain our country any further.

 “Bob Mueller is totally conflicted,” Trump continued.
 He provided no evidence that the team led by Mueller, a Republican appointed by Republicans, is biased against him.

-A Justice Department spokeswoman said the department had no immediate comment on the tweet.

-The first trial arising from the probe into Russia’s efforts to put Trump in the White House, and any coordination with his campaign team, began this week.
+The first trial arising from the probe into Russia’s role in the election, began on Tuesday in Alexandria, Virginia.
 Trump’s former campaign chairman, Paul Manafort, faces 18 counts of bank and tax fraud charges.

+A Justice Department spokeswoman said the department had no immediate comment on Trump’s tweet about ending Mueller’s probe.

 The Republican president has steadily attacked his attorney general for recusing himself from the Russia probe in March 2017.
 Sessions cited his role as a senior adviser to Trump’s presidential campaign and appointed Deputy Attorney General Rod Rosenstein to oversee the investigation.

-Rosenstein in turn appointed Mueller.
+Rosenstein in turn appointed Mueller and is the person with the authority to fire him.

+An element of Mueller’s investigation includes whether Trump or anyone in the campaign tried to obstruct justice.
+The New York Times reported last week the Mueller team was examining negative tweets and statements by Trump about Sessions and former FBI Director James Comey.

 The man heading Trump’s re-election campaign, Brad Parscale, has in recent months called on Trump to fire Sessions and end the Mueller probe.